 Assessing reports of child abuse

-- Staff training: All staff and volunteers are required to complete training before being involved with the facilities and programs designed for children.
+- Staff training: All staff and volunteers are required to complete training before being involved with facilities and programs designed for children.

 - Child Abuse Report Line: The Defense Department has a designated line, 877-790-1197, 571-372-5348 OCONUS, for reporting suspicions of child abuse in DOD child and youth programs or sanctioned activities.

 All adults in the military community play an important role in supporting the safety of children and youth.
 If you have a reason to suspect child abuse or neglect, call your nearest Family Advocacy Program office, which can advise you on next steps.